fbpx

 Norman visited St. Patrick’s University Maynooth, the college Kathryn attended before moving to the U.S. He also went to Bunratty Castle and village in County Clare, where Kathryn and Norman cozied up to a 19th-century fireplace.
 “Bunratty Castle was once owned by the high kings of Ireland, the O’Brien clan.
 Since my Mum is an O’Brien, I like to think of it as my castle,” joked Kathryn.
 Of course, no trip to Ireland would be complete without stopping at a pub for a pint of Guinness with friends, so they made sure to check that off the list.
 Norman also spent some time in the place nearest and dearest to Kathryn, her childhood home.The home was designed by her father, an architect, and built by her family.
 “I remember when I was a wee thing bringing materials to my Dad on my little peddle tractor during the construction of our home.”
 After her family of four worked on the home for just a year and a half, the home was ready to move into.
 “I try to go back once or twice a year, and it’s great to be able to see family, friends and show off my homeland to my significantother, Bradley,” commented Kathryn, “I have been in the U.S. for 20 years now, so differences like driving on the other side of the road and car in Ireland are a bit nerve-racking and do make me realize how long I’ve been gone.”

-Evaluating Your Home Siding Options When Adding-On or Updating
+Evaluating Your Home Siding Options When Updating Or Building An Addition

 You’ve decided it’s time for new siding on the exterior of your home, and before just using the type of material you had previously, it’s a good idea to consider the options available today.
 There might be an option that’s better suited for your home or lifestyle that you’re missing out on.

-To start, there are four primary different types of siding to choose from: vinyl, fiber cement, aluminum, and cedar lap siding.
+To start, there are four primary different types of siding to choose from: vinyl, fiber cement, aluminum, and cedar.
 The factors that will affect your final decision are personal preference, cost, the style of your home, and tolerance of maintenance.

 For example, it doesn’t make sense to put aluminum siding on say, a Victorian-style home.
 The siding you choose should reflect the style of your home or it’s just not going to look right.